Java-GitHub/Library-GitHub/README.md

 # Library-GitHub
-TO run the project use the Main class in the ui package.
+To run the project use the Main class in the ui package.